 - Regularly updating your software solutions including antivirus, anti-spyware, and firewalls.
 You should also consider looking into more advanced cybersecurity measures such as DNS filtering and network access control.

-- Choosing a software solution such as the Reciprocity ROAR platform that provides you with total visibility into your supply chain risks so you can quickly identify risky behavior or unusual activity.
+- Choosing a software solution such as the ZenGRC that provides you with total visibility into your supply chain risks so you can quickly identify risky behavior or unusual activity.

 What Are the 5 Steps of Supply Chain Risk Management?